aalsup/bce/README.md

 For options (child of argument), it would be helpful to look back through BASH history to check if a particular value was mostly recently used.

+6. **Improve Cmake config**

+The cmake configuration has been cobbled together.
+It _works_; however, there are modern cmake features that aren't being used.
+For example, `target_link_libraries` are supposedly superior to the older `link_libraries`.